Columbia, Maryland: Historic sites

-Two historic buildings in Columbia, Dorsey Hall and Woodlawn, were listed on the National Register of Historic Places in 1973.
-Both were once homes of prominent Howard County citizens.
+There are four historic National Register of Historic Places sites in Columbia: Christ Church Guilford, Dorsey Hall, Woodlawn, and the Oakland Mills Blacksmith House and Shop.
 Most historic buildings, mills and plantations within Columbia that qualified for the register, such as Oakland Manor, were not submitted by Rouse company affiliates.

 Religion

-Rouse believed that individual churches were a waste of developable land.
-Dr. Stanley Hallet advised the 1964 work group to economically abandon "The extravagance of church life" in favor of ecumenical establishments that focused resources on retreat centers and non-profit religious corporations.
+Rouse, a devout Episcopalian, commissioned a study concerning how places of worship would be integrated into plans for the new town.
+Dr. Stanley Hallet advised this 1964 work group to economically abandon "The extravagance of church life" in favor of ecumenical establishments that focused resources on retreat centers and non-profit religious corporations.
 The Rouse Company discouraged individual congregations from purchasing land from the company.
-In 1966 the Columbia Religious Facilities Corporation was founded to lease interfaith centers to congregations.
+In 1966, the Columbia Religious Facilities Corporation was founded to lease interfaith centers to congregations.
 On June 22, 1969, $2.5 million in church donations applied to the CFRC to purchase Columbia land and build an interfaith facility in the village of Wilde Lake.
 The organization formed the Interfaith Housing Corporation (now the Columbia Housing Corporation) to purchase 300 units of low and moderate income housing in the development with Federal Housing Authority funding.